 To further quantify this assertion, we use a series of simple experiments with RRTM-LW in a single column set-up.
-For each cluster, average humidity and temperature vertical profiles are taken at the genesis site 24 hours before TPV genesis occurs (i.e., vertical profiles through the centers of panels a, e, and i in Figure 8).
-All other absorbers are set to constant values, so that only water vapor varies with height and only water vapor will affect the vertical gradient of longwave cooling.
-The RRTM-LW calculated profiles of longwave cooling are then converted into PV creation rates.
+For each cluster, average humidity, temperature, and vorticity vertical profiles are taken at the genesis site 24 hours before TPV genesis occurs (i.e., vertical profiles through the centers of panels a, e, and i in Figure 8).
+All other absorbers are set to constant

+- 295 - values, so that only water vapor varies with height and only water vapor will affect the vertical gradient of longwave cooling.
+The RRTM-LW calculated profiles of longwave cooling are then used with the average vorticity profiles to derive PV creation rates.
 If physical processes were able to fully explain TPV genesis, we would expect these PV creation rates to nearly match the actual observed change in PV over the one day period; however, for each cluster, the calculated tendency is much lower than the observed change (Fig. 9).
 In fact, calculated PV tendencies based on longwave radiative effects are on the order of around 0.1 PVU day-1, while the observed changes are on the order of 1 PVU day-1 (Fig. 9).
-Thus, as expected dynamic processes must dominate during the period of TPV formation.
+Thus, as expected dynamic 300 processes must dominate during the period of TPV formation.